isabella232/portal-helpcenter/content/md/cloud/2-access-flexibility-server.md

 ![Remove IP range access](../img/remove_ip_range.jpg)

 ::: info
-The IP Range removal is **not immediate**.
+The IP Range access removal is **not immediate**.
 Initially, the status will be `Pending deletion` and then will disappear from the list once deleted.
 :::